amimof/kubernetes-the-right-way/README.md

 [![Build Status](https://travis-ci.org/amimof/kubernetes-the-right-way.svg?branch=master)](https://travis-ci.org/amimof/kubernetes-the-right-way)

 # Kubernetes The Right Way
-Install a Kubernetes cluster with Ansible on any infrastructure.
-Have a production ready cluster in no time!
+Install a [Kubernetes](https://kubernetes.io/) cluster with [Ansible](https://www.ansible.com/) on any infrastructure.
+Have a vanilla, almost-production-ready cluster in no time!

 <p float="left">
   <img src="https://github.com/kubernetes/kubernetes/raw/master/logo/logo.png" width="100">
   <img src="https://github.com/bobthebutcher/vendor-icons-svg/raw/master/ansible.svg?sanitize=true" width="100">
 </p>

+This project aims to provide an automated way of deploying a Kubernetes cluster that isn't configured.
+This means that configuration and host preparations lies in the hands of the user executing the playbooks.
 After a successfull install you will have a cluster with:
 * [containerd](https://github.com/containerd/containerd) as container runtime
 * [runc](https://github.com/opencontainers/runc) for managing containers
 * [cni](https://github.com/containernetworking/cni) plugins